 - Its length is a huge plus

-Price a tad high
+- The price is a tad high

 - Garden Hose Nozzle / Hand Sprayer – WateringWatering is one way to keep everything growing healthy.
 And to do a good job, you need a powerful sprayer.
 With a total of 10 watering patterns, this garden hose nozzle/hand sprayer does an exemplary job whether watering thirsty herbs or showering your dog.
 And its ergonomic soft rubber comfortable grip means you can continue watering until they are fully-fed without your hands tiring.
 The Garden hose nozzle/hand sprayer is a superior watering tool with a powerful watering system and a simple, soft grip to allow you to water your herbs efficiently and without tiring.
 This is another example of powerful gardening tools for arthritis sufferers.